Log-normal Superstatistics Reveals Statistical Resilience in the Panic Response of Confined Ants: Acknowledgements

 \section{Acknowledgements}

-T. Shinbrot and A. J. Batista-Leyva are gratefully acknowledged for useful discussions.
-We thank A. Serrano for helping in the design of Fig.1.
-E.A. acknowledges an Invited Professorship supported by the CNRS at the University of Lyon.
-We acknowledge the insightful reports of two unknown referees.
+A. Reyes gratefully acknowledges the Abdus Salam ICTP STEP program for financial support.
+We thank A. Celani, D. Gordon, R. Mulet, T. Tohme and D. Machado for valuable discussions, G. Simon for the 3D-printed of the cells, and A. Serrano for assistance with the design of Fig.~\ref{fig:exp-setup}.
+E. Altshuler acknowledges an Invited Professorship supported by CNRS at the University of Lyon.